Update: How to get the macOS ‘High Sierra’ public beta

 Related Articles :

 Access separates the general public beta from its predecessor; the developer-most effective beta Apple debuted June 5 at its Worldwide Developers Conference (WWDC).
-That version became available simplest to registered developers, who pay $ninety-nine annually to download previews, utilize Apple’s APIs, and post products to the company’s App Store and Mac App Store.
+That version became available to registered developers, who pay $ninety-nine annually to download previews, utilize Apple’s APIs, and post products to the company’s App Store and Mac App Store.

 Once the Mac has been enlisted inside the program, and the primary beta is manually downloaded and mounted from the Mac App Store, future updates could be automatically offered to Mac.
-Enrolled iPhones and iPads could be proffered the general public beta; to download and set up iOS eleven, pick “Settings > General > Software Update.”
+Enrolled iPhones and iPads could be provided in the general public beta; to download and set up iOS eleven, pick “Settings > General > Software Update.”

 How long has Apple offered public betas?
 Mac public previews restarted in 2014 with a summer season beta of OS X Yosemite.
-(Fourteen years in advance, Apple did a one-off, a $30 preview on CD-ROM, for what in the long run shipped as OS X 10.0, aka “Cheetah.”)
+(Fourteen years in advance, Apple did a one-off, a $30 preview on CD-ROM, for what, in the long run, shipped as OS X 10.0, aka “Cheetah.”)

-Is there a manner to configure some of Macs for the general public beta?
+Can it somehow be configured for the general public beta?
 Simple solution: No.

 How will many High Sierra public betas Apple trouble?
 Figure on six.

-In the past 3 years, Apple released seven (Sierra, 2016), six (El Capitan, 2015), and six (Yosemite, 2014) public betas, with a new edition acting, on common every week.
+In the past three years, Apple has released seven (Sierra, 2016), six (El Capitan, 2015), and six (Yosemite, 2014) public betas, with a new edition acting on common every week.

 What approximately help?
 Where do I go for that?
 You’re on your own.